Magazine & Subscriptions

 Also in the issue:

-• Rupert Thomson interviews American writer James Slater about the struggles of his past, his love for France and the new-found recognition for his work.
+• Rupert Thomson interviews American writer James Salter about the struggles of his past, his love for France and the new-found recognition for his work.

 • In the Commentary section: Rick Moody explains his gradual conversion to vegetarianism; prolific writer Joyce Carol Oates recalls the terrifying circumstances of her 70s photoshoot for Vogue whilst playwright Owen Sheers questions who should be penning the narratives of current warfare.